yssource/rhai/doc/src/language/statements.md

 A statement can be used anywhere where an expression is expected.
 These are called, for lack of a more creative name, "statement expressions."

-The _last_ statement of a statement block is _always_ the block's return value when used as a statement.
+The _last_ statement of a statement block is _always_ the block's return value when used as a statement, _regardless_ of whether it is terminated by a semicolon or not.
+This is different from Rust where, if the last statement is terminated by a semicolon, the block's return value is taken to be `()`.

 If the last statement has no return value (e.g. variable definitions, assignments) then it is assumed to be [`()`].